 Starcraft II's Colossi fire these in pairs, sweeping them in a line of damage for all biological units.
 It's called a Thermal Lance, but come on, the Colossus is a four-legged strider so tall it can be targeted by both ground and air units, we know what it is.
 They were sealed away in asteroids after they were used in a colonial revolt by the Protoss in a My God, What Have I Done? moment.

 The Stone Zealot, a giant stone statue of a Zealot, fires the exact same thing, though now called Eye Beams.

 The Squiggoth in Dawn of War has a Zzap gun mounted on its back that does huge damage to any unit including vehicles.
 It's a shame that like all orks, you stand a better chance of hitting something with by grabbing it by the barrel and taking a swing.

-In Girl Genius, it's almost a "rite of passage" for an evil Spark (and a number of non-evil ones) to make a Death Ray, like the following exchange shows from this strip shows.
+It's almost a rite of passage for an evil Spark (and a number of non-evil ones) to make a Death Ray, like the following exchange shows from this strip shows.